 The Worldwide Lyme Awareness Protest (WWLAP) began as a Worldwide Grass Roots campaign with many advocates all over the world joining together to bring as much attention to the inadequacies surrounding Lyme diagnosis and treatment as possible.
 When I registered Australia's interest and signed up as Australia's International Representative in participating in the Worldwide event in November 2012 I honestly had no idea how quickly this event would grow, both nationally and internationally.
 Almost immediately on starting Australia's WWLAP campaign on Facebook, Janice Foster's comments on the event and my prior knowledge of her keen interest in raising awareness about the lack of acknowledgement of the existence of Lyme in Australia saw me asking her to join me to work together on the National co-ordination of the event.
 Thankfully she said yes.
 I say thankfully, as Janice's input and help with regards to numerous aspects of Australia's participation in this worldwide campaign was nothing short of amazing.

 As the Worldwide Lyme Protest was a developing event , no-one could have possibly imagined how large it would grow in its inaugural year.
-Both myself and Janice were grateful then, when we approached the Lyme Disease Association of Australia (LDAA), in February 2013 they agreed to come on board to sponsor some of the costs incurred by the organisers of the events being held all around Australia.
-Not only did LDAA participate through sponsoring some of the associated event costs (posters, brochures, liability insurance for some of the larger events and the buildings lighting up green), Sharon Whiteman (President of LDAA) also joined the national co-ordination team / committee which until then had consisted of the large total of Janice and I. We were both very thankful for Sharon's awesome input and to add her to our crazy team, more formally called the national co-ordination committee.
+Both myself and Janice were grateful then, when we approached the Lyme Disease Association of Australia (LDAA), at the end of February 2013 and they agreed to come on board to sponsor some of the costs (Posters and brochures) incurred by the organisers of the events being held all around Australia.
+Thank you also to LDAA for ensuring we were able to provide liability insurance for all our WWLP events that had secured the promise of buildings lighting up green for awareness.
+We were very appreciative of all the LDAA input.

 The success of Australia's campaign would not have been possible without the numerous Australian Lyme patients and advocates who also embraced this campaign with enthusiasm and organised events around Australia and also helped out in many various ways with this campaign which included: